relationbuilder/ml-classifier-gesture-recognition-wiki/stock-example/predict-future-stock-price-using-machine-learning.md

 > These rows can be mapped back to the source BAR data but there is also a command option but that will require another script that can map our row numbers back to Bar Dates.
 >
+> > > The 30 day version of the converted data is included in the repository.
+You only need to run it again if you change the parameters in the stock-prep-sma.py or if you downloaded new data.
+>
-> **Known flaw:**   [stock-prep-sma.py](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/stock-prep-sma.py) currently considers bars that we started analyzing a failure if we run out of data before they rise or fall by 1%.
+> **Known flaw:**   [stock-prep-sma.py](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/stock-prep-sma.py) currently considers bars near the end of the input data set a failure under because we run out of data before they rise or fall by 1%.
 A better solution would be to omit those bars from the Test set because this can cause failures to be reported where the final state for that bar is not really known.
 This could understand the sucess of the engine.

 ##Running the Classifer